The second law of thermodynamics as a deterministic theorem for quantum spin systems: Stability of the second law under interactions with the environment

 We consider as the classical quantity of the model the mean magnetization

 Classically, pure states are those in which all spins except a finite number of them point in the same direction $\vec{m}$.
-Below the phase transition temperature the state $\omega$ is a mixture of pure, or, more generally, extremal invariant states $\omega_{1}$, $\omega_{2}$ (see subsection 2.1):
+Below the phase transition temperature the state $\omega$ is a mixture of pure, or, more generally, extremal invariant states $\omega_{1}$, $\omega_{2}$ (see \cite{BRo2}, p.320, Theorem 6.2.48):

 By \eqref{(2.3.3)}, the histories are also convex combinations